Address

 This is because addresses can contain an encoding of any kind of data (e.g. script hash, public key hash, or tweaked public key) so they're not limited to locking outputs to public keys only.

-If you're constructing raw transactions by hand then there isn't any need to use addresses, as they're not used internally in Bitcoin and do not appear in the blockchain.
-Instead, addresses are designed to be used externally for users when sending bitcoins via bitcoin wallets.
+If you're constructing raw transactions by hand then there's no need to use addresses, as they are not used internally in Bitcoin and do not appear in the blockchain.
+Instead, addresses are designed to be used externally by users when sending bitcoins via Bitcoin wallets.

 Nonetheless, it's good to get to grips with the different types of addresses and the different types of locking scripts they refer to.